9nee/r/immergrok-changelog.md

 - NEW: The range sliders will now update live, instead of when you refresh the checkbox.
 - Reset button now comes with an alert so you don't reset on accident.
 - Holopeek was very tightly tied to (the now rewritten) cookies and riddled with bad code.
 It still is, but a bit less now.
-- [BUG-002] Enable image on link hover hasn't worked for 17 years, just writing it down.
+- [#15] Enable image on link hover hasn't worked for 17 years, just writing it down.
-- [BUG-003] Polka leaves if you leave the cursor, it's minor so I'm not going to fix it right now.
+- [#_] Polka leaves if you leave the cursor, it's minor so I'm not going to fix it right now (note: maybe this gets fixed before live?).

 ### Offtopic mode rewrite